 The SG Controls MCVD lathe has an extended bed with a motorized tailstock and double jaw chucks on both headstock and tailstock capable of securing glass preform stock up to 1.5 meters in length and 70 mm in diameter.
 The temperature of the preform is monitored with a tracking pyrometer that provides feedback for flow to a half-round hydrogen/oxygen torch with a nitrogen curtain capability, all of which is housed in a clean room enclosure with air flow control.

 The lathe is interfaced through QNX software using a recipe-based control for all process variables.
 This allows for carriage speed, mass flow and tube temperature changes to be set or modified at any time during the process.
 Liquid precursors are delivered to one of four bubblers with individual oil bath control and isothermal heaters to maintain constant temperature.
 Additional gases are routed through a gas drier/purifier system using electro-polished stainless steel tubing.
-The lathe is plumbed for N2, O2, H2, Cl2, He, SF6, SiF4, Freon, BCl3, SiCl4, GeCl4, POCl3, two additional spare gases and one spare liquid precursor.
+The lathe is plumbed for N2, O2, H2, Cl2, He, SF6, SiF4, Freon, BCl3, SiCl4, GeCl4, POCl3, and one spare liquid precursor.

 Optical Fiber Draw Tower